The 5 Pillars of CPTED: Activity Support

 A house is more than just a building.
 It’s your retreat.
 Your safety zone.
 Your home.

 A business is more than just your livelihood.
 It’s an accomplishment.
 A legacy.
 A contribution.

 Neither is “just” property.
 And both deserve to be protected accordingly.

 Video surveillance is a good start.
 Properties without a visible security system are a whopping 300% more likely to be burglarized.
 But there’s so much more you could do to lower your risk and increase your protection.

 One such strategy is crime prevention through environmental design, or CPTED.

 The Pillars of CPTED

-Not a single idea or suggestion, CPTED is a series of tactics built around five pillars that often overlap and work together to make not just your property but entire neighborhoods safer for everyone.
-It’s central principles include:
+CPTED is a series of tactics built around five interlocking pillars that make not just your property but entire neighborhoods safer for everyone.
+It’s not a single idea or suggestion.
+The central principles include: